-- Congress, Acquisition and the New Budget Realities
+- National Security and the Defense Budget

-- Legislative Priorities and Border Security
+- The Politics of Border Security

 Subject to scheduling, the following optional tours may be offered: